The Norman Conquest

-Norman Conquest of England of 1066 added many new elements to the already vibrant culture.
+of 1066 added many new elements to the already vibrant culture.
 Among these were thousands of new names.
 The Tancock name is derived from the ancient Norman given name Tancred.
+The Tanksley variant is indeed rare.
+However, this name traces its origin to Roger Tankerlayman who was listed in Yorkshire

 Early Origins of the Tancock family